WiemKhlifi/IACANCER/README.md

 # Skin Cancer
-a website that classifies images of organs and the detection of cancer types.
+Multi-Class classification model that classifies images of organs and the detect the cancer types.

 create a folder called models if not exists and place the models there